Martin-Bernstein/Trickling_up.jl/README.md

 [![Build Status](https://github.com/Martin-Bernstein/Trickling_up.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Martin-Bernstein/Trickling_up.jl/actions/workflows/CI.yml?query=branch%3Amain)

 The goal of this replication kit is to reproduce the main results from Auclert et. al., 2023, "The trickling up of Excess Savings."
+The original replication kit is in the directory `auclert_original`.
+I replicate Figures 1 and 4 (figures 2 and 3 are author illustrations) and Table 1 from the manuscript (`auclert_original/tricklingup.pdf`).
+The original scripts that I translate into Julia are `auclert_original/replication/Figure1.py`, `auclert_original/ct_re_solver.py`, and `auclert_original/trickling up model.py`.

-There are two ways to run this replication: from this repository, using software installed on your machine; or via a Docker container.
-(If you are unfamiliar with Docker, replicating via the Docker container allows you to run the project on a virtual machine configured with all of the necessary software for replication.)
+There are two ways to run my replication: from this repository, using software installed on your machine; or via a Docker container.
+(If you are unfamiliar with Docker, replicating via the Docker container allows you to run the project on a virtual machine configured with all of the necessary software.)

 This readme will explain steps first for replication using this repository, and second using the docker container.